bdegrieck/StockWize/README.md

 To run app

      1) activate your virtual enviroment
-     2) go to root directory of project
+     2) go to root directory of project in a terminal
      3) type in npm start